 In the Old section, you’ll find lots of traditional foods, while in the New section, there are tons of clothes, jewellery, embroidery and handicrafts.
 Even if you don’t plan on buying anything, simply observing the bustling activity of the markets makes for an interesting experience.
 With that said, it’s always good to support the local economy!

 11. Grand Jamia Mosque

-You can find a variety of accommodations in Lahore on Booking.com, but keep in mind that because tourism isn’t very developed here, it’s hard to find a hotel with really good conditions unless it’s a luxury hotel.
+You can find a variety of accommodation options in Lahore, but keep in mind that because tourism isn’t very developed there, unless you stay at a somewhat luxury hotel, it’s hard to find accommodations with really good amenities.

-Temperatures can get as high as 37° C – 40° C / 98° F – 104° F between the months of April and September, so I’d avoid that time if you don’t enjoy high heat
+Note that it can get as hot as 37°-40° C (98°-104° F) between the months of April and September, so avoid that time if you don’t enjoy high heat.

 Recommended: 4 days